A new campus construction project, beginning summer 2019, will build

 This new construction project aligns with the Department of Resident Life and Residential Facilities’ On-Campus Housing Strategic Plan and is set to begin in summer 2019 with an anticipated opening of fall 2021.

-The project will include two new residence halls that will house 902 first- and second-year students in single and double rooms.
+The project will include two new residence halls, Rockville and Westminster Halls, that will house 902 first- and second-year students in single and double rooms.
 The new halls were designed to maximize natural light and offer high-quality common areas, study spaces, and lounges.

 This new facility is the third residence hall construction project since 2011.
 Oakland Hall, featuring semi-suite living for 710 students unaffiliated with living and learning programs, opened in 2011.
 Prince Frederick Hall, which opened in fall 2014, houses 462 students in a combination of singles, doubles and four-person semi-suites with both non-program and program students residing in the building.